 Sustainability Commentary Impact Mitigation Post

 objective Mitigation

 minimal impact on landscape character and the sites relationship

 to existing settlement, a neutral effect is considered.

 B) Protection There is a grade II listed building (Higher Dunsaller) located -2/?
 Local Plan Review policy DM25 0/?

 and adjacent to the southern boundary of the site.
-Furthermore, the would provide some mitigation
+Furthermore, the , . would provide some mitigation

 promotion of site occupies a position in the landscape where prehistoric by requiring that development

 a quality built activity is recorded in the County Historic Environment Record. proposals consider the

 and historic Given the sites close proximity to a listed building and the significance, character, setting

 environment potential for archaeological assets, a negative and uncertain and local distinctiveness of

 effect is considered. heritage assets and any

 opportunities to enhance

 them.
 In addition, policy

 requires that any planning

 application include sufficient

 information to enable a

 description of a heritage asset

 affected and a consideration of

 the impact of development

 upon it.
 Based on information

 from Devon County Council

 this may take the form of 1) an

 archaeological geophysical

-Sus stainability Commentary Impact Mitigation Post obj ective Mitigation Obj ective survey and 2) a programme of intrusive archaeological investigation of areas that will be affected by development here.
-Overall a neutral effect although this remains uncertain as the impact will Wittigation depend on the results of the investigation.
+Sus stainability Commentary Impact Mitigation Post obj jective Mitigation survey and 2) a programme of intrusive archaeological investigation of areas that will be affected by development here.
+Overall a neutral effect although this remains uncertain as the impact will depend on the results of the Witigation investigation.
 C) Mitigating the effects of climate change The site is located in flood zone 1.
 There are a no flood risk issues within the site boundary to be aware of.
 Thorverton has access to a bus service which could help reduce car travel and therefore carbon emissions.
 Overall a slight positive effect is considered. +1 +1 D) Safeguarding and minimising resource use The site is located on a greenfield site which is grade 1 excellent quality agricultural land.
 A negative effect, given the size and scale of the site. -2 -2 E) Promoting economic growth and employment No impact.
 0 0 F) Supporting retail No impact.
 0 0

-Sustainability objective Commentary Impact Mitigation Post Mitigation G) Meeting housing needs Option provides for 41 new dwellings contributing towards future housing needs, a positive effect is considered. +2 +2 H) Ensuring community health and wellbeing Thorverton is a designated village under policy S13, it has the three essential services identified in policy S13 and is considered appropriate for a limited level of development, a neutral effect.
-0 0 I) Delivering the necessary infrastructure The Mid Devon Community Infrastructure Evidence Report indicates that the local secondary school has capacity however Thorverton primary school is at overcapacity.
-The school is popular and has historically admitted pupils from outside its catchment area.
-There may also be opportunities for expansion if required.
-There are no significant constraints in terms of access; there are possible access junctions from both north and south.
-The southern road presents greater opportunity to provide footway and road widening.
-Given suitable access route, but limited capacity in the local Primary School, a slight negative effect is considered. -1 Policy S8 would provide some mitigation by setting out that developers would be expected to contribute to, or bear the full cost of new or improved infrastructure and facilities although the impact remains uncertain given the limited capacity to expand the school.
+Sustainability objective Commentary Impact Mitigation Post Mitigation G) Meeting housing needs Option provides for 41 new dwellings contributing towards future housing needs, a positive effect is considered. +2 +2 H) Ensuring communit health and wellbeing 0 0 I) Delivering necessary infrastruc indicates that the local secondary school has capacity however -1 Policy S8 would provide some mitigation by setting out that developers would be expected to contribute to, or bear the full cost of new or improved infrastructure and facilities although the impact remains uncertain given the limited capacity to expand the school.
 Overall a neutral effect is considered given that there is limited capacity to expand the school.
 0 traffic, put pressure on services and facilities and the current provision of infrastructure.
 Development of this site could lead to overcapacity issues in the local schools.
 Temporary/permanent effects :Timescale: Short Within the short term, construction traffic associated with the development will increase (1-5 years), Medium (6-15 years), Long (15+ within Thorverton.
 Once completed the development will be permanent. years) Spatial extent: (District wide/local) This site option will help meet housing needs.

-Secondary/cumulative/synergistic effects: The cumulative impacts of the development of this site has the potential to impact upon
+Secondary/cumulative/synergistic effects: The cumulative impacts of the development of this site has the potential to impact upon --- ---